 The company’s growth continued with the manufacture of its first Diesel engine in 1898, and by the turn of the century it had also begun to make petrol engines.

-Crossley built their first car in 1904, which they exhibited at the Paris Motor Show a year later.
+Crossley began to build their first car in 1903, first exhibited at Crystal Palace in February 1904.
 However, in 1906, they separated car production from the rest of the company’s business with a new vehicle division, known as Crossley Motors.

 In 1907, car manufacture was moved to Napier Street (later known as Crossley Street) in Gorton, and then to Gorton Lane shortly before the outbreak of the First World War.